SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

  ![](/assets/chapter-1-images/01.Hello-python-07.png)

-## What did we learn in this chapter?
+## What Have We Learned from This Chapter???
 First of all, we learned **what programming is** – **issuing commands written in a programming language** which the machine can understand and carry out.
 We also found out what a **computer program** is – a **series of commands** that aim to achieve a certain result.
 We gained some basic knowledge of the **Python programming language** and learned **how to create simple console programs** using PyCharm.
 Then we examined **Python's program code structure**.
 We looked at printing with the function **`print(...)`** and starting the program with **[Ctrl + Shift + F10]**.
 And last but not least, we now know how to test our code in **SoftUni's Judge System**.

 Top work!
 Let's now tackle the **exercises**.
 You do remember that learning how to program involves a lot of code writing and problem-solving, right?
 Let's do just that and put what we've learned into practice.